isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-nothing external can depend on an entity in a nested unnamed namespace.
+Nothing external can depend on an entity in a nested unnamed namespace.
-Consider putting every definition in an implementation source file should be in an unnamed namespace unless that is defining an "external/exported" entity.
+Consider putting every definition in an implementation source file in an unnamed namespace unless that is defining an "external/exported" entity.

 ##### Example